-Formally established in March 1919 in what is now the Municipality of North Norfolk, named for Sir Arthur Currie, commander of Canadian Forces during the First World War, a school was duly constructed on three acres of land on the northeast quarter of 25-10-10 west of the Principal Meridian, that had been purchased for $120.
+Formally established in March 1919 in what is now the Municipality of North Norfolk, named for Sir Arthur Currie, commander of Canadian Forces during the First World War, Currie School was duly constructed on three acres of land on the northeast quarter of 25-10-10 west of the Principal Meridian, that had been purchased for $120.
 Opened in April 1920, the first teacher was Miss Jean Turnbull, hired at a monthly salary of $95.
-The school served as an educational and social centre for the community until 1965 when it closed and and students were bussed to Rossendale Consolidated School No. 2419.
+The school served as an educational and social centre for the community until 1965 when it closed and and students were bused to Rossendale Consolidated School No. 2419.
 A monument commemorating the former school was dedicated in 1984.

 Among the teachers of Currie School were Jean Turnbull (1920-?) and Kenneth S. “Ken” Switzer (1957-1959).

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.